All Episodes

 I think it was the wrong decision.

-But that's not stopping Jeff Sessions from going forward with Hillary's email server.
+But that's not stopping Jeff Sessions from going forward with Hillary's email server and classified top-secret special access program information on it, mishandling of it, destroying of it, destroying.

-And classified top secret special access program information on it, mishandling of it, destroying of it, destroying, you know, Donald Trump and his campaign never deleted 33,000 emails, never took a hammer to Blackberries or iPhones, never used bleach bit.
+You know, Donald Trump and his campaign never deleted 33,000 emails, never took a hammer to BlackBerry's or iPhones, never used Bleach Bit.

-Not like Debbie Wasserman Schultz, IT person who we'll investigate later in the program today, who literally had broken, beaten up hard drives in his garage and the FBI have now confiscated him and he wants him back.
+Not like Debbie Wassaman Schultz, IT person who we'll investigate later in the program today, who literally had broken, beaten-up hard drives in his garage, and the FBI have now confiscated them, and he wants them back, and other devices that have been mishandled.

 Will that ever change?

-That means that uh almost two-thirds of Americans don't support the president right now.
+That means that almost two-thirds of Americans don't support the president right now.

-That's how that means persuade them, or is this strategy on just to appeal to the base from now on?
+Do you want to persuade them or is the strategy of Kellyanne just to appeal to the base from now on?

-No, uh, and again, you want that to say the president said on November 9th, as he was elected as Hillary Clinton called my cell phone and congratulated an important word conceded.
+The president said on November 9th, as he was elected as Hillary Clinton, called my cell phone and congratulated an important word, conceded.

-I know that they can't uh they can't uh let go of these election results now.
+I know that they can't let go of these election results now.

 Brian, excuse me.

-If you're going to talk about Russia, you're and you're gonna talk about emails and you're gonna talk about investigations, you're gonna talk about the city.
+If you're going to talk about Russia, and you're going to talk about emails and you're going to talk about investigations, you're going to talk about it.

-You're actually the world's talking about Hillary Clinton.
+You're always going to talk about Hillary Clinton.

 I didn't bring up Russia.